adi-1703/counter-App/README.md

-# Counter-App
+# Passenger Counter-App
-Counter App
+Passenger Counter App
-<p>This website can increase and store a counter variable.</p>
+<p>A Passenger Counter App built with HTML, CSS, and Javascript.
+This application can increase and store a counter variable.</p>